netotz/netotz.github.io/content/posts/a-fvs.md

 ---
 type: post
-title: "The Alpha Fast Vertex Substitution algorithm"
+title: "The process of designing a new algorithm"
-description: "A new fast local search heuristic for a location problem."
+description: "The story of coming up with a new fast local search heuristic for a location problem."
-date: 2022-07-19
+date: 2022-07-26
 tags: ["operations research", "optimization", "math", "computer science", "algorithms", "data structures", "thesis"]
 mathjax: true
 showTableOfContents: true
----

-TL;DR:

 ---

 # Introduction